teuben/teunix/docs/astronomy-on-ubuntu.md

 A safe bet is to refer to **python3** and **ipython3** explicitly.
 Debian, Redhat and Anaconda have different default behaviors.

-U22 comes with python 3.10.4, very brave.
-But no pip3 installed
+U22 comes with python 3.10.4.
+But no pip3 gets installed by default.

-There are several ways to install/use *python*:
+Summarizing some methods to install/use *python*:

 * native ubuntu (apt install)
 * miniconda - a smaller version, manual install
-* anaconda - a full version, including astropy
+* anaconda - a full version, including astropy (this is my own preferred way)
 * AstroConda (is that still viable?) - IRAF/pyiraf
 * Python (install from source) - nobody does that anymore